bezerraescossia/bezerraescossia/README.md

 - 📫 How to reach me: bezerraescossia@gmail.com
 - 🌐 My webpage: bezerraescossia.github.io

+## Repositories
+My repositories can be segmented in personal projects, freelancer jobs and studies
+### Studies
+- [network]
 <!--
 **bezerraescossia/bezerraescossia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.